Awards

 …for the community

-All offers of funding have been subject to detailed scrutiny against the published criteria.
+All offers of funding for supported projects have been subject to careful scrutiny against the published criteria.

 NDT (2023 – £26,976) for a community consultation and technical feasibility study to determine the potential future of the Crofthead Mill as a community asset.